mxz297/Incremental-CFG-Patching-ASPLOS21-AE/README.md

 ```
 cd $AEROOT/spec2017
-python result_table.py $AEROOT/spec2017/spec_cpu2017/result
+./run_result.sh $AEROOT/spec2017/spec_cpu2017/result
 ```

-Script `result_table.py` takes one parameter, which is the result directory of SPEC CPU 2017.
+Script `run_result.sh` takes one parameter, which is the result directory of SPEC CPU 2017.
+The script will first print the overhead columns and then the coverage columns.

 # Firefox's libxul.so